-This spicy chicken fry with the hint of South-Indian spices needs only one word to describe!
-Yumm!
+This spicy boneless chicken fry wonderfully flavored with South-Indian spices needs only one word to describe – Yumm!

 - Boneless chicken breast – 2